Building public knowledge

 Multi-disciplinary expertise

 We are pioneering the future of responsible AI by bringing together expertise in statistics, software development, law and ethics.
-Our work is widely read throughout Europe and beyond.
+Our work is widely read throughout the Netherlands, Europe and beyond.

 Not-for-profit